 Statistical-based Intrusion Analysis.
-Bilge et al. propose Disclosure [11], which identifies several groups of features from NetFlow records (a single log type) to distinguish C&C channels from benign traffic using a Random Forest algorithm.
+Bilge et al. propose Disclosure [11], which identifies several groups of features from NetFlow records (a single log type) to distinguish

+C&C channels from benign traffic using a Random Forest algorithm.
 Rossow et al. develop PROVEX [58], which leverages network-based statistical learning methods to detect bots in encrypted C&C channels.
 West et al. [63] combine blacklist histories with spatial context and trained an SVM learning model to classify spam emails.
 Peisert et al. [52] employ instance-based learning to conduct forensic analysis of function call sequences.
-Abad et al. [2] introduce the idea of multiple log correlation for intrusion detection.
-Cipriano et al. [17] develop Nexat, which includes its designed supervised machine learning algorithm to learn from attackers' past behavior and predict the future actions of the attacker.
-Kapravelos et al. [31] leverage different dimension reduction and clustering algorithms to perform efficient code similarity matching to detect evasion attempts of malicious JavaScript.
-Perl et al. [55] propose VCCFinder that trains an SVM classifier on C/C++ code databases to detect vulnerabilities based on features from GitHub metadata.
-Piro et al. [56] aim at detecting Sybil attacks in mobile ad hoc networks, which involves several learning algorithms to analyze the relationship between the radio-equipped nodes.
-Lee et al. [37] develop WARNINGBIRD, which leverages logistic regression with support vector classification (SVC), to detect suspicious URLs in the Twitter stream.
-Maggi et al. [41] apply the "special form of Hidden Markov Model" to detect intrusions using the system calls sequences.
+Abad et al. [2] introduce the idea multiple log correlation for intrusion detection.
+However, they only test the log correlation with rule-based approaches, of which the performance is not ideal on the large number of audit log entries.
+Cipriano et al. [17] develop Nexat, which includes its own designed supervised machine learning algorithm to learn from attackers' past behavior and predict the future actions of the attacker.
+Kapravelos et al. [31] leverages different dimension reduction and clustering algorithm to perform the efficient code similarity matching to detect evasion attempts of malicious JavaScript.
+Perl et al. [55] propose VCCFinder that trains an SVM classifier on C/C++ code databases to detect vulnerabilities based on features from GitHub metadata. piro2006detecting et al. [56] detect Sybil Attack in Mobile Ad hoc Networks, which applies several learning algorithms to analyze the relationship between the radio-equipped nodes.
+Lee et al. [37] develop WARNING-BIRD, which leverages logistic regression with support vector classification (SVC), to detect suspicious URLs in Twitter stream.
+Maggi et al. [41] models applies the "special form of Hidden Markov Model" to detect intrusions using the system calls sequences.
 Oprea et al. [51] adapt belief propagation on large-scale DNS logs to detect malicious domains related to the C&C activity.
-Zhang et al. [65, 66] predict triggering relationships between network events to classify and pinpoint malicious network events based on the validity of the triggering relations.
-HERCULE combines unsupervised community detection to extract highly correlated attack-related communities with supervised learning for edge weight optimization that both isolates malicious/benign events and also provides insight into the multiple stages of an attack within communities.
+Zhang et al. [65,66] predicts triggering relationships between network events to classify and pinpoint the malicious network event based on the validity of the triggering relations.
+HERCULE combines unsupervised community detection to extract highly correlated attack-related communities with supervised learning for edge weight optimization that both isolates malicious/benign events and also provides insight of the multiple stages of the attack within communities.

-McBoost [54] improves the scalability of malware analysis by combining multiple classifiers to classify packed/unpacked and malicious/benign executables.
+McBoost [54] boosts the scalability of malware analysis by combining multiple classifiers to classify packed/unpacked and malicious/benign executables.
 Polychronakis et al. [57] use general machine learning techniques to score the suspiciousness of URLs for further processing.
-These techniques complement HERCULE as they can be used to detect the initially tainted log entries.
+These techniques compliment HERCULE as they can be used to detect the initial tainted log entries.

 Dash et al. [22] develop DroidScribe which leverages Conformal Prediction and an SVM to deal with sparse behavior profiles in classifying Android malware.
-Shu et al. [59] propose constrained agglomerative clustering algorithms to uncover the attack traces in long system call sequences.
+Shu et al. [59] propose a constrained agglomerative clustering algorithm to uncover the attack traces in long system call sequences.
 Almgren et al. [4] explore the application of active learning on the intrusion detection.
 Besides the out-performance of active learning over traditional learning algorithms, their work shows a significant training data reduction required by the active learners.
 Amann et al. [5] deploy a summary statistics framework to support user-defined statistics in anomaly detection.
-These works deal with one or more specific problems in anomaly/attack detection that are complementary to HERCULE.
-In contrast, HERCULE focuses on the reconstruction of attack phases, without special attention to issues about the learning techniques such as sparse behavior profiles, reducing training data size, or long attack traces.
+These works deal with one or more specific problems in anomaly/attack detection that are complimentary to HER-CULE.
+In contrast, HERCULE focuses on the reconstruction of attack phases, without giving special attention to specific learning technique problems such as sparse behavior profiles, reducing training data size, or long attack traces.